Community Engaged Research to Promote Health Equity (CERPHE) Pilot Grants

 - A Primary Research Mentor must be identified for postdoctoral scholars and clinical fellows, instructors, and assistant professors in all faculty lines.

-- All applicants must continue to be appointed at the instructor rank or above for the duration of the award, including any extensions.
+- All applicants must maintain appointments at the instructor rank or above for the duration of the award, including any no-cost extensions.

 - The following are not eligible: